Ukrainian MPs to take lie detector test over corruption claims

 Zelensky on Wednesday called for the ten or so MPs involved in examining the bill to be tested on a lie detector.
 So far, the lawmakers are not facing any charges but investigators have launched a probe after journalists and bloggers reported a possible crime.

-According to Transparency International Ukraine is ranked 120th out of 180 on the NGO's corruption perception index, faring better than Russia (in 138th place) but still falling far behind its European Union neighbours.
-(AFP) IND
+According to Transparency International Ukraine is ranked 120th out of 180 on the NGO's corruption perception index, faring better than Russia (in 138th place) but still falling far behind its European Union neighbors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)